 3. Retention Schedule - A subsection of the retention policy.
 The retention schedule associates retention rules with document groups and/or document series.

 4. Retention Policy - A formal record that creates standard policies controlling the retention and destruction of documents.
 The retention schedule is included in the retention policy.

-5. Litigation Holds – A litigation hold prevents documents belonging to the document group and/or series to which it applies from being destroyed, and is typically enacted against a document group or series when the organization becomes aware that litigation may be eminent (or on receipt of a court order).
+5. Litigation Holds - A litigation hold prevents documents belonging to the document group and/or series to which it applies from being destroyed, and is typically enacted against a document group or series when the organization becomes aware that litigation may be imminent (or on receipt of a court order).
 Once a litigation hold is in place all destruction of affected documents instantly ceases until all litigation holds affecting the documents are removed.

 6. Controlled Document Destruction - Ideally a document is destroyed shortly after the retention rules specify that it is eligible for destruction.